stackitcloud/stackit-cli/docs/stackit_beta_network_update.md

   -n, --name string                     Network name
-      --no-ipv4-gateway                 If set to true, the network doesn't have an IPv4 gateway --no-ipv6-gateway                 If set to true, the network doesn't have an IPv6 gateway --routed                          If set to true, the network is routed and therefore accessible from other networks
+      --no-ipv4-gateway                 If set to true, the network doesn't have an IPv4 gateway --no-ipv6-gateway                 If set to true, the network doesn't have an IPv6 gateway
 ```

 ### Options inherited from parent commands